 How To Get Your Dehydrated Skin Back On Track

 - With dehydrated skin, you can tackle the issue from the inside as well as the outside by making one or two minor changes to your lifestyle, diet and environment

-- To treat dehydrated skin you should find products that help your skin retain moisture throughout the day, such as our Boost Balancing Moisturiser, and make a commitment to using this every day.
+- To treat dehydrated skin, you should find products that help your skin retain moisture throughout the day, such as our Boost Balancing Moisturiser and commit to using this every day.
 Daily hydration is a must!

 - Ensure your cleanser is not stripping your skin!
 Look for a pH-balanced cleanser such as Purify Facial Cleanser (a gel consistency) or the Olive Soothing Cream Cleanser (creamy feel for extra nourishment)